open-mmlab/mmpretrain/configs/swin_transformer_v2/README.md

 | `swinv2-large-w16_in21k-pre_3rdparty_in1k-256px`\* | ImageNet-21k |   196.75   |   33.86   |   86.93   |   98.06   | [config](swinv2-large-w16_in21k-pre_16xb64_in1k-256px.py) | [model](https://download.openmmlab.com/mmclassification/v0/swin-v2/swinv2-large-w16_in21k-pre_3rdparty_in1k-256px_20220803-c40cbed7.pth) |
 | `swinv2-large-w24_in21k-pre_3rdparty_in1k-384px`\* | ImageNet-21k |   196.75   |   76.20   |   87.59   |   98.27   | [config](swinv2-large-w24_in21k-pre_16xb64_in1k-384px.py) | [model](https://download.openmmlab.com/mmclassification/v0/swin-v2/swinv2-large-w24_in21k-pre_3rdparty_in1k-384px_20220803-3b36c165.pth) |

 *Models with * are converted from the [official repo](https://github.com/microsoft/Swin-Transformer).
 The config files of these models are only for inference.
-We haven't reprodcue the training results.*
+We haven't reproduce the training results.*

 ## Citation